bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 - **De Morgan’s Law** : Common mistake in boolean logic is incorrectly distributing ! across parentheses.
 - `!(A || B) === !A && !B; !(A && B) === !A || !B;`
 - In summary, to correctly distribute ! across parentheses we must also flip the operation within.
-- **Short-Circuit Evaluation** : Because JS evalutes from left to right, expressions can “short-circuit”.
+- **Short-Circuit Evaluation** : Because JS evalutes from left to right, expressions can “short-circuit ".
 For example if we have true on the left of an || logical comparison, it will stop evaluating and yield true instead of wasting resources on processing the rest of the statement.
 - `console.log(true || !false); // => stops after it sees "true ||"`

 ---